 After a day of travel, it’s refreshing for body and spirit to have a beautiful view and a peaceful night’s sleep.
 A convenient hiking trail makes it all the better.
 Otherwise, we’re walking circles around the campground trying to get in a bit of exercise after a day on the road.
 Lyman Lake State Park, in east central Arizona, was the perfect stop on our route north from Silver City, New Mexico.

-At only 177 miles from Silver City, we had time for a last stroll through town (and were able to watch a few races of the Tour of the Gila) before heading out.
-We didn’t have high expectations for the campground—for some reason, a neighbor at our RV park in Silver City told us that Lyman Lake wasn’t anything special.
+At only 177 miles from Silver City, we had time for a last stroll through town before heading out.
+We didn’t have high expectations for the campground.
+For some reason, a neighbor at our RV park in Silver City told us that Lyman Lake wasn’t anything special.
 Apparently his criteria are different than ours.

 Best of all, there’s a wonderful hiking trail within walking distance of the campground.
 The trail wends along the lake and around picturesque rock formations, with hundreds of ancient petroglyphs pecked into the rocks.
 We’ve seen lots of petroglyphs in our travels, but it’s always a thrill to search for the rock art left behind by native peoples thousands of years ago, and to try to decipher the meaning of the ancient graffiti.

 Click on any photo for a larger image